Daycare Essentials Checklist: What to Pack for Daycare

 Cloth:

-If so, make sure you include your other cloth diapering essentials like reusable wipes and a good wet bag.
+However, if they do accommodate these and it is your preference, you’ll need to make sure you include your other cloth diapering essentials like reusable wipes and a good wet bag.

 Disposables: